MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-A-Animal-Welfare/part-2-Regulations/subpart-J-Importation-Live-Dogs/section-2.151.md

 6 Alternatively, this requirement can be met by providing an exact copy of the rabies vaccination certificate if so required under the Public Health Service regulations in 42 CFR 71.51.

-(i) Specifies the name and address of the person intending to import the dog into the continental United States or Hawaii;
+(i) Specifies the name and address of the person intending to import the dog into the States;

 (ii) Identifies the dog on the basis of breed, sex, age, color, markings, and other identifying information;